-- It captures the intuition that compromising the server, like Byzantine party corruption, constitutes an attack that the environment \mathcal{Z} can mount to distinguish real and ideal execution. - It takes care of definitional issues by using the special properties of corruption queries in UC, e.g., that they can only be asked by S and A if Z instructs them to do so.
-As a consequence, there is no need to adjust the control function or to put restrictions on the environment, nor to consider adversaries other than the dummy adversary. - It leads to a flexible definition, since arbitrary corruption models can be integrated into the UC framework (see [Can00], section 6.1).
-E.g., one can choose whether upon compromising the server the adversary merely learns that a password file exists or even leak the whole file to him.
+- It captures the intuition that compromising the server, like Byzantine party corruption, constitutes an attack that the environment $\mathcal{Z}$ can mount to distinguish real and ideal execution. - It takes care of definitional issues by using the special properties of corruption queries in UC, e.g., that they can only be asked by S and A if Z instructs them to do so.
+As a consequence, there is no need to adjust the control function or to put restrictions on the environment, nor to consider adversaries other than the dummy adversary. - It lets us flexibly define the effect of server compromise in the real world w.r.t internal state of the server.
+For example, one can choose whether upon compromising the server the adversary merely learns that a password file exists or even leak the whole file to him.
+We note that this leads to a UC-conform modeling since arbitrary corruption models can be integrated into the UC framework (cf. [Can20], section 7.1).

-Formally, besides Byzantine party corruption, we allow Z to issue an additional corruption query called STEALPWDFILE.
-To formalize what happens upon corruption in the ideal world, we adopt the conventions for corruption queries from [Can00], Section 6.2, and let dummy parties in the ideal world completely ignore corruption messages.
-Instead, these queries are handled by the ideal functionality, who receives them directly from S. We now detail the structure and effect of the two types of corruption queries that we allow Z to ask.
+Formally, besides Byzantine party corruption that is usually modeled via a query (CORRUPT, $\mathcal{P}$ , sid) from $\mathcal{Z}$ to $\mathcal{A}$ , we allow $\mathcal{Z}$ to issue an additional corruption query (STEALPWDFILE, sid).
+To formalize what happens upon this query in the ideal world, we adopt the conventions for corruption queries from the UC framework [Can20] (cf. Section 7.1) and let dummy parties in the ideal world ignore corruption messages.
+Instead, these queries are handled by the ideal functionality, who receives them directly from S. We now detail the effect of the two types of corruption queries that we allow Z to ask.